 - 1/2 teaspoon ground cloves

-- Mix all ingredients and store in an airtight container for up to 6 months.
+Mix together cinnamon, nutmeg, ginger, and cloves in a small bowl.
+Store in an airtight container for up to 6 months.

-How to Make Muffins from a Pumpkin Loaf Recipe
+How to Make Muffins from a Gluten-Free Pumpkin Bread Recipe

 For more Fall recipes, check out my: